DataDog/hiring-engineers/answers.md

 To illustrate, consider the application I developed for New Model Investing.

 Part of the app I developed enables the user to search the database of trades made by the portfolio manager.
 This is the "trades_search" service.
-All of the background code - mongodb interface, real time calculations, ect - are a part of this service.
+All of the background code - mongodb interface, real-time calculations, etc - are a part of this service.

 The resource is a specific query made to the service.
-Looking at the url below you, everything after '/trades_serach/' is a part of the resource.
+Looking at the URL below you, everything after '/trades_serach/' is a part of the resource.
 The resource provides the service with the information to understand which trades the user is searching for.

 ```
 /trades_search/?&trade_type=Long-Call-Spread,&option_type=SLD,&trade_date=01/01/2018%20-%2005/04/2050,&expiry_date=01/01/2018%20-%2005/04/2050,&max_moneyness_at_initiation=,&min_moneyness_at_initiation=,&max_duration_at_initiation=,&min_duration_at_initiation=,&min_tp_added_at_initiation=,&max_tp_added_at_initiation=,&min_total_tp_added_at_initiation=,&max_total_tp_added_at_initiation=,&max_current_moneyness=,&min_current_moneyness=,&min_duration_current=,&max_duration_current=,&min_mtm_per_contract_profit=,&max_mtm_per_contract_profit=,&min_mtm_total_profit=,&max_mtm_total_profit=,&primary_sort=Symbol,&secondary_sort=Symbol,&third_sort=Symbol,&fourth_sort=Symbol,&reverse_sort=True,&max_number_of_results=,